hackathon412/NEAR-Exchange-Blockchain/README.md

 ## Further Development Plan
 - Implements an indexer for monitoring smart contract activities and record the activities accordingly.
-- Persist the user trading history and marketing trading history to off-chain database for query.
+- Persist the user trading history and market trading history to off-chain database for query.
 - Optimize smart contract and improve UI & UX.